Hainbach (musician): Live performances

 Hainbach performed at venues like Kantine am Berghain in Berlin, Uebel & Gefährlich in Hamburg, Blå in Oslo.
-Together with visual artist Nani Gutiérrez alias Orca, they have played festivals such as Die Digitale Düsseldorf and Up To Date Festival in Bialystok.
+Together with visual artist Nani Gutiérrez alias Orca, they have played festivals such as Die Digitale Düsseldorf and Up to Date Festival in Białystok.
 His live performance concept Schlaufenzeit premiered at the 2021 Impuls Festival in Halle.
 It is based around German 1950s test equipment and a Hohner Electronium tube synthesizer.

 Sound installations

 The sound installation Landfill Totems is a playable set of sound sculptures put together from obsolete medical and nuclear test equipment.
 It premiered at PDNT Gallery Berlin in November 2019 and was later shown at Patch Point in Berlin-Kreuzberg.
 The installation sound was also released as a full album and an accompanying sound library, with contributions by the composers KMRU and Eric D. Clark.

-In October 2021 Hainbach’s installation Destruction Loops was presented at the Impuls Festival in Halle.
+In October 2021 Hainbach's installation Destruction Loops was presented at the Impuls Festival in Halle.
 The festival had been defamed and attacked by the AfD, CDU politicians and other right-wing groups for years.
 In a room-filling sound installation, collages of the worst comments, attacks and excerpts from the official AfD election program were slowly destroyed on self-destructing audio tape loops.
 The performance lasted 48 hours.

 Virtual instruments and audio plug-ins

 Hainbach created several virtual instruments and audio plug-ins.
-Fundamental, his app in collaboration with sonicLAB is a sound synthesis plugin, based on the workflow of electronic studios of the past.
-The app Gauss Field Looper he designed with Bram Bos is based on his approach to looping live.
+Fundamental, his app in collaboration with SonicLab, is a sound synthesis plugin, based on the workflow of electronic studios of the past.

-In 2020 Hainbach teamed up with plugin creators AudioThing to release Wires, a Soviet wire recorder used by the East German military turned into a plugin.
-Things – Motor is a morphing rotor effect inspired by The Crystal Palace from the BBC Radiophonic workshop.
-The original sound by Brian Hodgson and Delia Derbyshire can be heard on the soundtrack to the Doctor Who episode The Krotons.
+In 2020, Hainbach teamed up with plugin creators AudioThing to release Wires, a Soviet wire recorder used by the East German military turned into a plugin.
+Things – Motor is a morphing rotor effect inspired by The Crystal Palace from the BBC Radiophonic Workshop.
+The original sound by Brian Hodgson and Delia Derbyshire can be heard on the soundtrack to the Doctor Who episode "The Krotons".

 Landfill Totems, a virtual instrument in collaboration with Spitfire Audio, was made of high-end medical, telecommunication and scientific research equipment.
+Moon Echo recreates the effect of Earth–Moon–Earth communication or "moonbounce".